ARF – Average Reduced Frequency [ statistics ]

 a program used to manage text corpora, i.e. to build, edit, annotate and search corpora.
 Sketch Engine is the user interface to the corpus manager Manatee.

-anguage is a code used to set criteria for complex searches which cannot be carried out using the standard user interface controls.
+The Corpus Query Language is a code used to set criteria for complex searches which cannot be carried out using the standard user interface controls.
 The criteria may not only include words or lemmas but also tags, text types and other attributes.
 Logical operators (AND/OR/NOT) can be used.
-See the CQL manual

 a type of plain text document used for saving tabular data.
 It is seamlessly accepted by a large variety of applications and is therefore ideal for exporting Sketch Engine results to be used in other software.
 CSV can be opened directly in Microsoft Excel, Open Office, Google Documents and many others.